EliasOenal/verity/doc/backlog.md

   - PIC refresh
   - PMUC refresh... and whatever else that thing does again
   - whatever I forgot to mention here
+- Implement mergeable Cubes, either as a common CCI building block or maybe even as their own Cube type.
+  - Main challenge here is how to implement deletions.
+Maybe using a Lamport clock?

 ### Release Features for Full Nodes
 - Activate Store pruning